One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: One-loop diagrams calculation

 \section{One-loop diagrams calculation}

-In this section we calculate all one-loop diagrams necessary to extraction of beta functions.
+In this section we calculate all one-loop diagrams necessary for the extraction of beta functions.
 First let us introduce two ``master integrals'' which are needed for mentioned purposes.
 So far having the propagator in the form \eqref{resolut G} and considering the interactions \eqref{eq:L3L4}, we need integrals for tadpole and bubble diagrams involving different field species.
-First let us consider tadpole master integral and then the bubble integral and workout the final answers for pole necessary to calculate beta-function expressed via data like $\mathbf{Z_t},\mathbf{Y}$, $\mathbf{C_{\phi,\chi}}$.\footnote{ In pure dimensional regularization, massless vacuum integrals at zero external momentum are scaleless and vanish, mixing UV and IR.
+First let us consider tadpole master integral and then the bubble integral and work out the final answers for pole necessary to calculate beta function expressed via data like $\mathbf{Z}_t,\mathbf{Y}$, $\mathbf{C_{\phi,\chi}}$.\footnote{ In pure dimensional regularization, massless vacuum integrals at zero external momentum are scaleless and vanish, mixing UV and IR.
 To extract the UV MS pole parts unambiguously we introduce an auxiliary IR regulator $\delta_{\rm IR}>0$; the $1/\eps$ poles are UV-local and independent of $\delta_{\rm IR}$. }